-Comprised of numerous restaurants, retail, service and entertainment venues, as well as the Alhambra Auto Row the intersection of Main & Garfield has been a center of commerce since 1895.
+Comprised of numerous restaurants, retail, service and entertainment venues, as well as the Alhambra Auto Row, the intersection of Main Street and Garfield Avenue has been a center of commerce since 1895.
 By the 1950s, Main Street took on the upscale look of Wilshire Boulevard's Miracle Mile and was the "in" place in the San Gabriel Valley.In recent years, an intensive revitalization program has led to a variety of dining, entertainment, retail, mixed-use, and auto dealerships, along with the newly-created West Main Street Corridor.

 DINING - Choose from American, Chinese, Indian, Japanese, Mexican, Middle Eastern, Thai, Malaysian, Italian and more.
 Or, set a date and meet a friend at one of several coffee, tea and juice bars offering indoor/outdoor dining options.

 SHOPPING - Find the latest fashions and home goods at Ross Dress-For-Less, as well as many unique items found at smaller boutiques and retail shops in Downtown Alhambra.